Accreditations

 HECA Membership

 The Higher Education Colleges Association (HECA) is an association of independent, private and quality providers of higher education.
-Membership requires that providers offer a minimum of a Level 7 Degree on the National Framework of Qualifications, validated by QQI.
+Membership requires that providers offer a minimum of a Level 7 Degree on the National Framework of Qualifications (NFQ), validated by QQI.

 Future Regulation (CORU)